Whistleblower policy and procedures

 - Unsatisfactory conduct or misconduct

 Workplace grievances and other concerns regarding employment are addressed in RECOFTC’s Employee Handbook.

 RECOFTC is committed to preventing and combating corrupt, fraudulent, collusive or coercive practices in all aspects of its business.
 It promotes and adheres to the highest standards of transparency and accountability in the use of its funding.
 It takes a zero-tolerance position on all cases of fraud and corruption, pursuing all allegations.
 RECOFTC is also committed to meeting the highest ethical standards in its practices and operations and to ensuring environmental sustainability, employee safety and freedom from discrimination.
 When allegations are reported and substantiated, RECOFTC takes appropriate measures as outlined in the procedures detailed in this document.

-Whistleblowing can be done by anyone openly or anonymously.
-RECOFTC takes all possible actions to protect from reprisals the individuals who help to reveal corrupt practices in its activities and operations, and individuals or entities that are subject to unfair or malicious allegations.
-This applies to recipients and users of RECOFTC funding including people, companies, partners and consultants, as well as their officers, employees and agents who are bidding, applying for or participating in RECOFTC activities, projects or programs.
+Anyone can make a whistleblowing report, either openly or anonymously.
+RECOFTC takes all possible actions to protect from reprisal the individuals who help to reveal corrupt practices in its activities and operations and the individuals or entities who are subject to unfair or malicious allegations.
+This applies to recipients and users of RECOFTC funding, including people, companies, partners and consultants, as well as their officers, employees and agents who are bidding, applying for or participating in RECOFTC activities, projects or programs.